Summary

 - Complete and submit to HMRC.

-NOTE: You can only run the payroll once per frequency per period.
-For example You can’t process a monthly pay cycle twice within one tax month.
+You can only process a pay run once per frequency, per period.
+For example, you can't process a monthly pay cycle twice within one tax month.

 Resolution